tonymongare/projects/README.md

-A simple porfolio highliggting my experience, education and projects
+A simple porfolio highlighting my experience, education and projects